AngainorDev/DnaMask/doc/Readme.md

 Coin type 515 was registered, PR:
 https://github.com/satoshilabs/slips/pull/913

+You can use coin type 60 (eth) for tests but this is highly discouraged.
+A checkbox is available on the HD wallet generation page.

 ## Paper codes

 Paper codes allow to regenerate individual wallets without the master word pass.